-However, if you withdraw more income than is allowed by the drawdown ‘cap’ then you’re considered going forward to be in ‘Flexi-access drawdown’ and the amount of tax relief on pension savings that you can get is reduced to £10,000 each year (2015-16) – called the Money Purchase Annual Allowance.
+However, if you withdraw more income than is allowed by the drawdown ‘cap’ then you’re considered going forward to be in ‘Flexi-access drawdown’ and the amount of tax relief on pension savings that you can get is reduced to the level of the Money Purchase Annual Allowance or MPAA.

 Things to think about

 You can opt to convert your capped drawdown arrangement to Flexi-access drawdown by notification to your scheme (rather than by exceeding the cap).

 What happens to your capped drawdown when you die?

 You can nominate who you’d like to get any money left in your drawdown fund when you die.

 If you die before 75: any money left in your drawdown fund passes tax free to your nominated beneficiary whether they take it as a lump sum or as income.
 These payments must begin to be made within two years of the provider becoming aware of your death.
 If the two year limit is missed, the money will be added to your beneficiary’s other income and taxed as normal.

 If you die after 75: and your nominated beneficiary takes the money as income, they will pay tax on it in the normal way.
 Any lump sum taken on or after 6 April 2016 will be added to their income and taxed in the normal way.